bangle-io/bangle-editor/react-menu/api.md

 - **calculateType:** ?fn(state: EditorState, prevType: string | null) -> string | null\
   A function to calculate the type of floating menu to show whenever the editor's selection changes.
 Note that this will _not_ be called if the type is changed via the `updateFloatingTooltipType` command.
 The default value calculates the tooltip type based on the following conditions:

-  - `floatingLinkMenu`: If the the selection is inside a link mark
+  - `linkSubMenu`: If the the selection is inside a link mark

   - `null` : If the above do not match and the selection is empty.